 The Dwell 24: The Up-and-Coming Designers Who Need to Be on Your Radar Right Now

-The emerging designers in The Dwell 24, our annual roundup of rising talent, are moving ahead with new ideas in furniture, lighting, and other objects for your home.
+The emerging designers featured in our annual roundup of rising talent are moving ahead with new ideas in furniture, lighting, and other objects for your home.

 2020 has been anything but a normal year for designers navigating the early part of their careers.
 But that isn’t stopping this year’s Dwell 24 from charting the future of design.
 Below, we feature our annual list of emerging designers around the world—from a lighting designer inspired by clusters of soap bubbles to ceramic mugs recalling Mexican cuisine.